Zero waste living is centered on the 5 R’s: Refuse, Reduce, Reuse, Recycle, Rot (in that order!).

 It seems like there is always new news about how some crop is destroying our environment.
 It can get overwhelming, but one thing that will never be wrong is buying fresh, organic, locally grown produce directly from a local farmer!
 Chattanooga is blessed with many farmer’s markets, including the Chattanooga Market, the Main street market, and the Brainerd market.
 There is also the Ootewah Farmer’s Market.
 Bring your own bags and it is easily a zero-waste trip.

 Meat is one area where we really need to think about the “upstream” waste produced, as well as its general effect on the planet.
 When you do eat meat, getting it from a local, organic, small-farm source is probably much more important than whether it is wrapped in plastic.
 98% of all animals raised for meat in the USA are on factory farms!
 Whole Foods rates how their animals are raised on a scale of 1-5.
-Level 5 is what you want, and they don’t always have level 5 rated meats available.
+Level 5 is what you want, and they usually don’t have level 5 rated meats available.
 If they do, they will happily put your meat selection into your own container.

-Some other options in Chattanooga are: Main Street Meats (The most zero-waste option because you can bring your own container to be filled), Eden Thistle (They deliver to your door in a cooler that you then return with your next order, all meat is shrink wrapped), Sequachie Cove Farm (Order online and then pick it up at the Main Street Farmers market, all meat is shrink wrapped) and Farm Fifty Eight (They have a meat CSA as well as the option to buy at the farm, not sure how it is packaged).
+Some other options in Chattanooga are: Main Street Meats (The most zero-waste option because you can bring your own container to be filled), Eden Thistle (They deliver to your door in a cooler that you then return with your next order, all meat is shrink wrapped in plastic), Sequachie Cove Farm (Order online and then pick it up at the Main Street Farmers market, all meat is shrink wrapped) and Farm Fifty Eight (They have a meat CSA as well as the option to buy at the farm, not sure how it is packaged).
 Of course these will all be more expensive.
 Perhaps start by taking what you currently spend on meat, and continue to spend that amount at one of the above places.
 You won’t be spending any extra money on meat but will be eating a smaller volume.
 This means you can fill out your meals with more vegetables and beans.

 Many of the new plant-based proteins (think Beyond Burger and the Impossible Burger) are packaged in plastic, but since many people eat plant-proteins out of concern for the environment, I’ve found most of them at least have less plastic than their animal-based counterpart.
-One awesome resource in Chattanooga is Your Local Seitanist, the owner herself leads a zero-waste lifestyle and will package her goods in compostable packaging.
+One awesome resource in Chattanooga is Your Local Seitanist, the owner herself leads a zero-waste lifestyle and will package her goods in compostable packaging if asked.
 Check out her website to see where she will be selling her plant-based proteins (including awesome cheeses!).
 Let her know you want your order in compostable packaging and she is happy to comply.
 No Evil Foods is also changing their whole line of foods to 100% backyard compostable packaging.
 Right now they have the first ever-in-the-USA jerky (for either animal or plant based) in compostable packaging!

 Again considering the upstream effects is important!
 Cage free isn’t enough–Hens that are allowed access to each other will peck brutally if they aren’t also given enough nesting and roaming space.
 Most farmers markets in Chattanooga have several egg sellers.
 Simply return your egg cartoons to the farmer.
 Both Eden Thistle and Farm Fifty Eight also have egg CSAs.
 For baking, you could also use a flax egg, which is 3 TB of ground flax (from a bulk bin) and 3 TB of water.